mitch7391/homebridge-cmd4-AdvantageAir/README.md

     A feedback messages from ConfigCreator of "COPIED and DONE!" is an indication of sucessful installation.

     A feedback messages from ConfigCreator of "NOT COPIED but DONE!" is an indication of unsucessful installation of the optimised module but the config was generated sucesscully.
-A script `copyEnhancedCmd4PriorityPollingQueueJs.sh` will then be created in `<config.json storage path>` directory and you can run it to get it installed manually.
+If this happens, a script `copyEnhancedCmd4PriorityPollingQueueJs.sh` will be created in `<config.json storage path>` directory and you can run it to get it installed manually.

     The `<config.json storage path>` directory is the directory where "config.json" is stored.
 For Raspbian installation, it is typically `/var/lib/homebridge`.
 For Mac users, it is typically `$HOME/.homebridge`.
 For HOOBS users, it is typically `/var/lib/hoobs/<bridge>`.

     Restart homebridge for the change to take effect.

-    *Please note that if this optimised version of `Cmd4PriorityPollingQueue.js` module is not installed, this plugin will still work fine but just slightly less efficient.*
+    *Please note that if this optimised version of `Cmd4PriorityPollingQueue.js` module is not installed, this plugin will still work fine but slightly less efficient.*

 ### Windows OS
 I have not successfully set this up on a Windows OS Homebridge server yet.
 If you have and want to contribute; please reach out and let me know how you did it.
 Otherwise I strongly suggest you buy a dedicated Raspberry Pi for Homebridge.